ALive-research/Slicer-Liver/Docs/adr/0018-nurbs-extension-surface.md

 fields.  v1 files load via the migration path the storage node already implements (legacy `Curved` mode handling from PR #361 extends naturally to legacy-implicit-4×4 handling).

+## Why `{3×3, 4×4}` square-only, not arbitrary M×N in v2.0.0

+The d'Albenzio study's variable-control-polygon claim covers the **NURBS-representation space**, where the control polygon is genuinely arbitrary.
+For v2.0.0 Bezier surfaces, two arguments favour restricting to two square shapes:

+- **Ring-philosophy fit.**  The widget's right-drag-ring-group event ([ADR-0014][adr-0014] §3) groups control points by corners / edges / interior.
+Both 3×3 and 4×4 have all three ring sets non-empty; non-square shapes (3×4, 4×3, 5×4, …) lose the corner symmetry and the edge-ring is unevenly split between row-direction and column-direction edges.
+The UX gets messy.
+- **Clinical signal.**  d'Albenzio's surgeon-interview data does not show evidence that surgeons need M×N > 4×4 for *Bezier* surfaces; the demand for arbitrary M×N is paired with the demand for the NURBS basis (local-control, knot insertion, conic-section reproducibility).
+Bezier's degree-`(N-1)` Bernstein basis at large N becomes numerically unstable + has zero local control, which is the wrong shape for clinical-grade surface fitting at scale.

+Two-shape restriction in v2.0.0 + NURBS opens the M×N space in v2.1
+is the right phasing.
+The architectural surface in `vtkMRMLBezierSurfaceNode` (`Rows`/`Cols` IVars, parameterized widget + fitter) is unchanged by the restriction — the runtime validation is the only added constraint, and it's a single switch statement.

 ## Why Option A, not full NURBS in v2.0.0